hyperledger/besu-docs/docs/public-networks/how-to/develop/hardhat.md

 # Use Hardhat

 Developing for Hyperledger Besu using Hardhat is the same as developing for public Ethereum networks using Hardhat.
 Hardhat supports Besu with the only difference being Besu does not support private key management.

-To use Besu with Hardhat, you must configure a wallet.
+You can therefore use a wallet provider, or specify your private  key in the code.

+## Private key management

-## Use a HD wallet
+### Use an HD wallet

 To add the wallet provider, update the `hardhat.config.ts` file in the project directory.
 Replace: